minicomp/wax/pages/components.md

 ## Gallery

 The gallery include shows a set of image thumbnails from the IIIF directory and object titles for each item in a collection.
-These can optionally be  can be faceted by a metadata key, for example:
+You must specify a `collection` in the `include`, and can optionally specify a `facet_by` key from the metadata.

 `{% raw %}{% include gallery.html collection='qatar' facet_by='artist' %}{% endraw %}`